prit-hvi/osi-can-groupc/Activity1/readme.md

 .
 A document outlinig the team members of the group, the summarized project background, Northstar customers, carryover customers and other project detials such as assumptions and constraints

 .
-The sub repository also includes a groupig of  empaathy mapping samples and alspo the final empathy map sample
+The sub repository also includes a groupig of  empaathy mapping samples and also the final empathy map sample

 .
 An affinity diagram used to organising and  brainstorming